bahmutov/cy-grep/README.md

 // if you want to use the "import" keyword
 // note: `./index.d.ts` currently extends the global Cypress types and
 // does not define `registerCypressGrep` so the import path is directly
-// pointed to the `support.js` file
-import registerCypressGrep from '@bahmutov/cy-grep/src/support' registerCypressGrep()
+// pointed to the support file import registerCypressGrep from '@bahmutov/cy-grep/src/support' registerCypressGrep()